 “But his father and mother did not know that it was of the Lord—that He was seeking an occasion to move against the Philistines.
 For at that time the Philistines had dominion over Israel.”

-God knows the tendency of Samson and He used this to create a situation where the Philistines can be destroyed.
+God knows the tendency of Samson, and He used this to create a situation where the Philistines can be destroyed.
 He can simply change the event, but God chose to interweave His plans to the tendencies of human beings.

 It is worth noting that Samson could have chosen a different path to take.
 He can fulfill the mission set for him in a way that would still be pleasing to God.
 But we can see that his rash and irrational decision got the best of him.

-In this point in time, we must realize that no matter what we are facing in this life right now, we should always remember that God is in COMPLETE control.
+At this point in time, we must realize that no matter what we are facing in this life right now, we should always remember that God is in COMPLETE control.
 Though Satan is ruling this world (II Corinthians 4:4), God is ultimately in charge.

 We can gain comfort from the fact that God can use negative situations for our betterment.
-Though we might suffer, we are suffering with a PURPOSE.
+Though we might suffer, we are suffering for a PURPOSE.
 Every trial we face in this life is used by God to improve our character and develop the character needed to rule in His Kingdom.

 The Apostle Paul said: